Positive Train Control

 The original federal mandate imposed a deadline of 2018 to complete the project.
 Capital Metro was among a number of rail operators that qualified for an extension of that deadline and now has another 2 years to finish up work.

-Affect on Customers
+Effect on Customers

 PTC-related construction and installation projects will continue through 2020.
 MetroRail service disruptions can be expected, on occasion, for the remainder of the project.
-We'll alert customers in advance of these service disruptions and provide alternate service when necessary.
+We'll alert customers in advance of these and other service disruptions and provide alternate service when necessary.

 The Federal Railroad Administration requires train engineers to blow a horn in construction work zones when workers are present, regardless of whether the area is normally deemed a “quiet zone.”
 Capital Metro currently has ongoing construction projects along the Red Line corridor with work moving to different locations along the track daily or weekly.